kshedden/muscato/README.md

 Many other command-line flags are available, run `muscato --help` for more information.

-The results by default are written to a file names `results.txt`, a tab delimited file with the following columns:
+The results by default are written to a file named `results.txt`, a tab delimited file with the following columns:

 1. Read sequence